Fan Tan

 Here is an archive copy of Melissa Binde's former Fan Tan page, which suggests several variations.

-Rules of Fan Tan (archive copy) were available on the Card Game Heaven site.
+Rules of Fan Tan are available on the Card Game Heaven site.

 In France, the equivalent game is called Domino.
 The layout can be started with a rank of the first player's choice, and the other suits must then begin with the same rank (as in the Domino contract of the game Barbu).
 Rules in French can be found on the Domino page of Jean-François Bustarret's site.